wavelab/pelican_dataset/README.md

 # Pelican Dataset

 As a part of a project in [WAVELab](http://wavelab.uwaterloo.ca/) on system identification and modeling of a quadrotor for Multi-Step prediction, a dataset was gathered.
 This page contains information about this dataset.
-The results of a Black-box and a Grey-box modeling will be also reported shortly.
+The results of a Black-box and a Grey-box modeling are reported in [1, 2].

 (Maintained by [Nima Mohajerin](mohajerin.nima@gmail.com))